In

 useful addition in the seventeenth century, their fast build rate affording the

-Admiralty the means quickly to augment the firepower of a fleet.To the British however, they remained sloops
+Admiralty the means quickly to augment the reach and firepower of a fleet.To the British Admiralty, they anyway were still called sloops

 and it wasn’t until the 1830s the first vessels designated corvettes left UK